 Building up your business is a long process, and it can be incredibly tedious and tiresome at times.
 One of the integral elements of your business is its branding.
-The way in which you decide to brand your business can significantly affect its rate of growth.
+The way in which you decide to brand your business starting from project discovery phase can significantly affect its rate of growth.
 Your business’s branding is what sets it apart from your competitors, provides the first impression to consumers and helps to make your business more recognizable.
 In short, your branding matters; keep reading to learn more.

 Identify the Market